rdhillon1016/java-playground/README.md

 In software engineering, a WAR file is a file used to distribute a collection of JAR-files, JavaServer Pages, Java Servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files) and other resources that together constitute a web application.
 This file is provided to an application server like Tomcat.

 You can use method references in place of functional interfaces like `Arrays.sort(rosterAsArray, Person::compareByAge);` (`Person::compareByAge` is the method reference).

+## JDBC

+Note that on a JDBC connection, you can start a transaction with `connection.setAutoCommit(false);`.
+Additionally, you can [set the isolation level](https://docs.oracle.com/javase/tutorial/jdbc/basics/transactions.html) of the transaction with `connection.setTransactionIsolation(Connection.TRANSACTION_READ_UNCOMMITTED);`.

+Note that if a DBMS doesn't support the isolation level specified, it will go with a higher, more restrictive isolation level.
+If it can't do that, then the driver will throw a SQLException.
+If you don't specify an isolation level, it will go with the DBMS default.

+An isolation level of a transaction A determines whether it can, for example, make or allow dirty reads from rows that other transactions are operating on.
+Other types of reads that are allowed/disallowed in certain isolation levels are nonrepeatable reads and phantom reads.
+In a nutshell, different isolation levels are implemented with locking algorithms of varying aggression.